UTS-Visual-Communication/intro-to-web/README.md

 # Introduction to The Web

-## Overview of Class for 30th of July
+## Week 1: Overview of Class for 30th of July

 Please take a look through these overviews before class so that you are prepared.
 If you are not up to speed on basic web programming we suggest working through these steps in your own time.